KPourgourides/UAVTrafficPy/README.md

 **Note:** *The positions are 2 dimensional coordinates (y,x), and are always given with respect to a reference system; for example, the World Geodetic System 84, which uses latitude and lognitude.*

-`UAVTraffPy` takes the above data as input in order to perform analysis and visualization tasks.
-The correct way to pass the data to `UAVTraffPy` is to create a **dictionary**, where each key corresponds to a different piece of information (e.g., IDs, type, position, speed, time).
+`UAVTrafficPy` takes the above data as input in order to perform analysis and visualization tasks.
+The correct way to pass the data to `UAVTrafficPy` is to create a **dictionary**, where each key corresponds to a different piece of information (e.g., IDs, type, position, speed, time).
 For example,

 ```
 data = {'id':id, 'vtype':vtype, 'x':X, 'y':Y, 'time':T, 'speed':U}